Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration War: The Miller Family Estate Dispute in Shelbyville, Illinois

-In the quiet town of Shelbyville, Illinois 62565, a bitter family dispute erupted following the passing of Clarence Miller, a beloved local farmer known for his generosity and hard work.
+In the quiet town of Shelbyville, Illinois 62565, a bitter family dispute erupted following the passing of the claimant, a beloved local farmer known for his generosity and hard work.
 His death in March 2023 left behind a modest estate valued at approximately $450,000—comprising farmland, a farmhouse, and some savings.
 However, the true battle wasn’t over the money, but over Clarence’s handwritten will, which sparked a fierce arbitration war lasting five tense months.

 By July 2023, negotiations had stalled, and the siblings agreed to settle their dispute via arbitration through the Illinois Arbitration Foundation rather than a prolonged court battle.
 The arbitration panel consisted of two retired judges and a local mediator experienced in family disputes.
 The hearing began in early August at the Shelbyville Community Center.